brainboxdotcc/DPP/docpages/Z_01_FAQ.md

 # Frequently Asked Questions (FAQ)

 ## Is this library in production use?
-This library powers the bot [Sporks](https://sporks.gg) which has over 2600 severs.
-We are also under progress of changing over our much larger bot [TriviaBot](https://triviabot.co.uk) which has 88,000 servers and 8.1 million users to D++ from Aegis.
-These bots server as the acid test to prove that the library is production ready for bots of all sizes.
+This library powers the bot [TriviaBot](https://triviabot.co.uk) which has over **92,000 servers**, and [Sporks](https://sporks.gg) which has over **2,600 severs**.
+The library's use in these bots shows that the library is production ready for bots of all sizes.

 ## How much RAM does this library use?
-During testing this library takes approximately 32 megabytes of ram to cache 250,000 users and 2200 guilds, with their respective roles and emojis.
-We will update these figures as we continue to test.
+During testing this library takes approximately 400 megabytes of ram to cache 1,000,000 (1 million) users and 7700 guilds, with their respective roles and emojis, in production.
+This is half the memory of a similar C++ Discord library, **Aegis.cpp** (version 2).

 ## How much of the library is completed?
 All REST calls (outbound commands) are completed including slash commands, and all Discord events are available.
 The library also has voice support.